 How to Balance the Bitter Taste of Radicchio

-Now that you have an idea of how to add radicchio into your cooking, you’ll benefit from all its nutrients including fibre, vitamin K, antioxidants, vitamin C, and folate.
-This quinoa salad filled with pear, walnuts and vinaigrette sweetened with maple syrup is the perfect flavour combination for vegan radicchio cups.
+This quinoa salad filled with pear, walnuts and vinaigrette sweetened with maple syrup is the perfect flavor combination for vegan radicchio cups.
 They also taste fantastic filled with my apple cranberry quinoa salad.
-Let me know in the comments your favourite way to eat radicchio!
+Let me know in the comments your favorite way to eat radicchio!

 Vegan Radicchio Cups with Quinoa, Walnuts and Pear